daveM246/AHKMoveToDesktop/README.md

  ## Version 4 reinstated using the Left and Right arrow keys which seems to work again:
 	Built using latest AHK v2.0.12

+ ## Version 5 reinstated using the Left and Right arrow keys which seems to work again:
+	Added move app to window and follow using Ctrl-Win_Alt plus arrow keys

  ## Build method (in case you want to modify it):

 	1. Download and install AutoHotKey on a Windows11 system.